-where $R_c$ is the mechanical radius of the particle, $z_p$ is the $z-$coordinate of the center of the particle and $z_s$ is the $z-$coordinate corresponding to the top of the solid substrate.
-The contact force is modeled with a spring-dashpot model.
+where $R_c$ is the mechanical radius of the particle, $z_p$ is the $z-$coordinate of the centre of the particle and $z_s$ is the $z-$coordinate corresponding to the top of the solid substrate.
+The contact force is modelled with a spring-dashpot model.
 For a perfectly elastic contact without any dissipation, the normal contact force is given by $F^0_n=k_n\delta$, where $k_n$ is the spring stiffness for overlap in the normal direction.
-But since energy is generally dissipated during realistic collisions, a damping term is added to the expression such that the magnitude of the normal reaction force becomes,
+But since energy is generally dissipated during realistic collisions, a damping term is added to the expression such that the magnitude of the normal reaction force becomes

 Here, the second term is a damping term, where $\gamma_n$ is the damping constant for contact in the normal direction and $v_n$ is the magnitude of the relative velocity between the particle and the surface in the direction perpendicular to the surface.
 The normal reaction force on the particle acts perpendicular to the flat surface.
-In our model, we only account for the force on the particle due to the flat substrate and ignore consequence of the equal and opposite force on the substrate due to the particle.
+In our model, we only account for the force on the particle due to the flat substrate and ignore the consequence of the equal and opposite force on the substrate due to the particle.
 The rationale for ignoring the force on the substrate is that we only consider solid substrates that are much larger and heavier than the particle.
 Thus, we keep the position of the substrate fixed and do not evolve it when a net force acts on it.

-When two spherical particles $i$ and $j$ come into contact, we define the overlap between them as (figure \ref{fig:OverlapDefinition}b),
+When two spherical particles $i$ and $j$ come into contact, we define the overlap between them as (figure \ref{fig:OverlapDefinition}b)

-where $\boldsymbol{X}_i$ and $\boldsymbol{X}_j$ are the position vector of the center of mass of particle $i$ and $j$, respectively.
-When the overlap is positive ($\delta_{ij}>0$), the magnitude of this force acting two particles is given by,
+where $\boldsymbol{X}_i$ and $\boldsymbol{X}_j$ are the position vector of the centre of mass of particle $i$ and $j$, respectively.
+When the overlap is positive ($\delta>0$), the magnitude of this force acting each particle is given by